 Making the choice between an offshore boat and a bay boat is almost a rite of passage for a boat buyer.
-With so many options and choices, there’s no single answer but at the root of the debate there’s a few distinct decision drivers which must be considered before stroking a check.
+With so many options and choices, there’s no single answer but at the root of the debate, there are a few distinct decision drivers that must be considered before stroking a check.

 Blue Water or Coastal Runs?

 When buying a car, one consideration is how you’ll use the vehicle.
 If you’re a highway cruiser going long distances, you might want more comfort like onboard navigation, wifi, satellite radio, heated seats, you know, the works.
 But if you’re scooting around town on short errands, all those bells and whistles might be costly and overkill.
 Similarly, you should think about your new boat in the same manner.

 If you fancy yourself offshore in blue water catching sportfish for the entire day, it most likely stands to reason that you’ll want an offshore boat over a bay.
 If you’re planning runs on coastal waters, lounging on a sandbar, or even offshore in fair weather, then a bay boat might be the best boat for your needs.
 Now let’s look at why…